If parents cannot agree on a parenting

 Physical Custody determines where the children will reside.

 - Sole physical custody means the children live with and are under the supervision of one parent and have visitation with the other parent as agreed upon by the parties or as ordered by the court.

 - Joint physical custody means the children reside with both parents.
 When parents have joint physical custody, each parent has significant periods of physical custody so that the child has frequent and continuing contact with both parents.

-.
+A Parenting Plan is a legal document that states the custody and visitation arrangements that the parents have agreed to.
+It can also be called a Custody and Visitation Agreement.
 A Parenting Plan is usually very detailed and sets consistent times for the child to be with each parent on a day-to-day basis, holidays and vacations.
 The plan needs to be in writing and signed by both parents, and their attorneys if they have one.
 The Court will review the plan, and will usually approve plans that have been agreed to.
 Once the Court signs the Parenting Plan it becomes a court order that is enforceable.

 Some of the things to consider when you write your Parenting Plan are: